Looking for Community? Join a Havurah!

 Our teens have a loosely formed Youth Group and create their own holiday celebrations, volunteer together, teach in our school, and help lead services.

 Our Torah Study Havurah is a key part of our ritual calendar.
 It meets every other Saturday morning in a member’s home (on weeks when we do not have Shabbat morning services).
 Members who are interested volunteer to lead a discussion about the weekly Torah portion.
-For those who like Jewish meditation and chanting, our Meditation and Chanting Havurah meets Saturday evenings.

 Want to work on your Hebrew?
 We have a Beginner’s Hebrew Reading Group.
+All are welcome.
+Check out our calendar for the next meeting.

 We also have a Shabbat Dinner Havurah that meets monthly.